 In 2016, a West Virginian died every 10 hours because of drug overdose.

-Finding Treatment in Charleston
+Finding Treatment In Charleston

 If you’re someone struggling with addiction in the Charleston area, know that you’re not alone and that there are options available to you.
 Charleston is home to over 20 substance abuse treatment service centers, and there are thousands more throughout the state and nation.
 Rehab centers provide extensive recovery programs for alcohol and drug addictions that include individual counseling, detoxification, and relapse prevention services.
-Contact a dedicated treatment provider to learn more about your options today.
+Contact a treatment provider to learn more about your options today.